Uri-X/alu-shell/permissions/README.md

-This script sets the mode of the file 'hello' to -rwxr-x-wx.
+This script sets the mode of the file 'hello' to be the same as the mode of the file 'olleh'.